Academics

 Students:

-• Understand that your senior year performance will be shared with the colleges that you apply to after the first semester and that the coursework you are completing is preparing you for college success.
+• Understand that your senior year performance will be shared with the colleges that you apply to after the first semester, and that the coursework you are completing is preparing you for college success.
 It may also be providing you an opportunity for college credit!

-• Meet with college representatives from the schools you are interested in during their visit to Archmere
+• Meet with college representatives from the schools you are interested in during their visit to Archmere.

-• Complete first, second, or even third visits to schools of interest
+• Complete first, second or even third visits to schools of interest.

-• Request, from the testing service, that your scores be forwarded to the colleges you intend to apply to at least one month prior to deadlines
+• Request, from the testing service, that your scores be forwarded to the colleges you intend to apply to at least one month prior to deadlines.

-• Review, and respond when necessary, to any communications from the College Counseling Office
+• Review, and respond when necessary, to any communications from the College Counseling Office.

 • Schedule interviews with schools that welcome the opportunity.
 Prepare for interviews with College Counseling.

-• Submit applications in advance of deadlines!
+• Submit applications in advance of deadlines, we recommend 3-5 days early!

-• Remind parents of financial aid deadlines
+• Remind parents of financial aid deadlines.

-• Attend Senior Career Experience Day
+• Attend Senior Career Networking program.

-• Update your College Counselor on any changes to your college application plan
+• Update your College Counselor on any changes to your college application plan.

-• Check emails from Colleges and application portals to track your application status
+• Check emails from Colleges and application portals to track your application status.

-• As decisions arrive be respectful and mindful of your classmates and seek counsel when needed
+• As decisions arrive, be respectful and mindful of your classmates and seek counsel when needed.

-• Inform College Counseling of all application decisions
+• Inform College Counseling of all application decisions.

-• Complete Graduation Survey on Naviance
+• Complete Graduation Survey on CIALFO.

 Parents/Caregivers:

-• Contact the College Counseling Office with questions, concerns, or for clarifications
+• Contact the College Counseling Office with questions, concerns, or for clarifications.

-• Attend Financial Aid Night
+• Attend Financial Aid webinar.

-• Submit FAFSA
+• Submit FAFSA and CSS Profile, if required.

-• Be available to make final visits for accepted student programs, scholarship interviews, and special invite programs during the spring
+• Be available to make final visits for accepted student programs, scholarship interviews, and special invite programs during the spring.

 • Review application decisions with your student and assist them in making a decision that is best for their future.
 Reach out to College Counseling for professional and unbiased feedback.

-• Celebrate the decision and completion of a long and successful process
+• Celebrate the decision and completion of a long and successful process.

 College Counseling Office:

-• Inform students if their college lists are balanced and communicate concerns
+• Inform students if their college lists are balanced and communicate concerns.

-• Provide a Senior College Seminar curriculum that timely addresses and educates students on application requirements and best practices
+• Provide a Senior College Seminar curriculum that timely addresses and educates students on application requirements and best practices.

-• Give feedback on college essays
+• Give feedback on college essays when provided the appropriate time to do so.

-• Research and communicate with schools regarding any unanswered questions that families may have about a college
+• Research and communicate with schools regarding any unanswered questions that families may have about a college.

-• Be involved in regional and national professional organizations that will keep staff current and educated, and permit networking and relationship building with college admission professionals
+• Be involved in regional and national professional organizations that will keep staff current and educated, and permit networking and relationship building with college admission professionals.

-• Advocate for students with representatives
+• Advocate for all students with representatives.

-• Write college recommendation letter
+• Write individualized and unique college recommendation letter for each student.

-• Submit Mid-Year Report to all colleges that a student has applied to
+• Submit Mid-Year Report to all colleges that a student has applied to.

-• Provide students and families the pros and cons of potential application decisions
+• Provide students and families the pros and cons of potential application decisions.

-• Remind students of general deadlines
+• Remind students of general deadlines.

-• Follow-up with colleges at student’s request concerning documentation being received
+• Follow-up with colleges at student’s request concerning documentation being received.

-• Provide resources for scholarship searches
+• Provide resources for scholarship searches and assistance when requested.

-• Be available to review financial aid awards with families
+• Be available to review financial aid awards with families.

-• Support all students in their decisions and celebrate everyone’s successes
+• Support all students in their decisions and celebrate everyone’s successes.

 Questions?
 Contact: